siheming/mspypeline/doc/source/settings_and_configuration.rst

 The configuration YAML file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-| To specify the settings for the analysis a config.yml YAML file has to be provided.
-The YAML file stores the main
-  configurations that determine which results will be created.
-This configuration file also offers the specification of
+| The YAML file stores the main configurations that determine which results will be created.
+This configuration file
-  multiple optional analysis options.
+  also offers the specification of multiple optional analysis options.
-| If no custom YAML file is generated, the :ref:`default YAML file <default-yaml>` provided by ``mspypeline`` at the
+| A :ref:`default YAML file <default-yaml>`, containing the default analysis settings, is provided by ``mspypeline``
+  at the start of the analysis.
+This file can be edited to further individualize the results.
-  start of the analysis may be used containing the default analysis settings.
-If the data analysis is performed via the
-  GUI, no further interaction with the YAML file is necessary.
+  If the data analysis is performed via the GUI, no further interaction with the YAML file is necessary.
 | Plots can be easily reproduced by reusing the same settings/YAML file.

 .. _default-yaml: